PhysioLabXR/PhysioLabXRDocs/source/ObjectDetectionTutorial.rst

 (teaser video)

+In this tutorial, you will run a simple object detection algorithm on the image stream from your webcam.

+The algorithm will detect objects in the image and draw bounding boxes around them.
+It will also output the classes of the objects detected.
+The algorithm is based on the `MobileNetV3 <https://openaccess.thecvf.com/content_ICCV_2019/html/Howard_Searching_for_MobileNetV3_ICCV_2019_paper.html>`_, and the model was trained on the `COCO dataset <https://cocodataset.org/#home>`_.

 You will need a webcam hooked to your computer to try this tutorial.

-You will run a simple object detection algorithm on the image stream from your webcam.

-The algorithm will detect objects in the image and draw boxes around them.

-Connect the webcam
+Connect the WebCam
 ************************

 Plug in your webcam to your computer.